10XGenomics/enclone/README.md

 can be learned easily, particularly if you have a friend or colleague who can help you get started.
 You do not need to be able to program, or anything of that sort.

-`enclone` is fast, typically responding in seconds.
+`enclone` is fast, typically responding in seconds (if run on a single dataset).
 It is intended as an experimental tool.
 You can dynamically change your command line to select specific clonotypes and fields you wish to see.
+You can run `enclone` on a laptop or a desktop or a server.

 `enclone` is part of the [10x Genomics](https://www.10xgenomics.com/) immune profiling toolkit, including